raghda-ru/bike-sharing/README.md

 ## Project Objective

-- **Analyze Factors Affecting Bike Demand**: Investigate how weather, time, and user type influence bike rentals.
+- **Analyze Factors Affecting Bike Demand**: Investigate how weather and time influence bike rentals.
 - **Visualize Data with Tableau**: Create an interactive dashboard to present findings in an accessible format.
 - **Provide Insights for Stakeholders**: Offer data-driven recommendations for city planners and bike-sharing companies.